mids-w205-fund-of-data-eng/template-project-1/README.md

 #### Report
 - Short description of findings and recommendations
-- If needed, add data visualizations to support recommendations
+- Add data visualizations to support recommendations

 ### Resource: see example .ipynb file